Tim Pool: Journalism and commentary

 In August 2020, Trump liked a tweet published by Pool expressing sympathy and support for Kyle Rittenhouse, a 17-year-old from Illinois then facing trial on homicide charges of killing two people during the riots in Kenosha, Wisconsin, for which he was ultimately acquitted.
 Trump's son, Donald Trump Jr., retweeted a statement by Pool describing how the case of Rittenhouse had convinced Pool to vote for Trump.

 A report from the Election Integrity Partnership (EIP) said that Pool was a "superspreader" of fake news surrounding voter fraud before and after the 2020 United States presidential election.

 In June 2021, Pool invited North Korean defector Yeonmi Park onto his podcast.
 Park claimed that North Koreans "don't know the concept of love" aside from political admiration of Kim Jong Un.
-Pool replied by telling her that this was "The most villainous thing I've ever heard", however an investigation by experts and journalist into Park's claims about North Korea found that she had fabricated many of her stories, including the ones she told Pool.
+Pool replied by telling her that this was "The most villainous thing I've ever heard." however, an investigation by experts and journalist into Park's claims about North Korea found that she had fabricated many of her stories, including the ones she told Pool.

 Pool was a critic of vaccine mandates in the COVID-19 pandemic, said he was unvaccinated, and hosted COVID-19 conspiracy theorists.
 In August 2021, he criticized New York City Mayor Bill de Blasio's COVID-19 vaccine passport mandate, as it did not have any exemptions for immunocompromised people or people with other disabilities.
 When Pool contracted COVID-19 in November of that year, he told his audience that he was prescribed and had taken ivermectin, known to be ineffective against the virus, along with monoclonal antibodies, an effective treatment.

 In April 2022, Pool and The Daily Wire CEO Jeremy Boreing purchased a billboard in Times Square to accuse Taylor Lorenz of doxxing the Twitter account Libs of TikTok.
-In response, Lorenz called the billboard "so idiotic it's hilarious".
+In response, Lorenz called the billboard "so idiotic it's hilarious."

 In November 2022, Pool interviewed rapper and presidential candidate Kanye West on his podcast, Timcast IRL.
 West's political advisors, Milo Yiannopoulos and white supremacist Nick Fuentes also participated in the interview.
 The interview came days after West and Fuentes met with former President Trump.
 During the interview, West made a series of antisemitic statements, including claims about a Jewish conspiracy controlling the American government and media.
 Pool criticized West's comments on Jews, saying "I'm gonna disagree with you."
 After Pool refused to criticize Jews, West and his advisors walked out of the interview.

 According to The Independent, BuzzFeed News, and The Daily Dot, Pool has a "primarily right-wing audience".

+After the 2025 Brown University shooting, Pool shared misinformation falsely identifying a Palestinian Brown University undergraduate student as the perpetrator.
+A different individual, Cláudio Neves Valente, was subsequently identified as the shooter.